sbadirli/GrowNet/README.md

 ./train.sh
 ```

-You may change the dataset, number of hidden layers, number of hidden units in hidden units, batch size, learning rate and etc from train.sh.
+You may change the dataset, number of hidden layers, number of hidden units in hidden layers, batch size, learning rate and etc from train.sh.

 The results may vary 1% or less between identical runs due to random initialization.